 By default, the operations are sorted by the amount of detected change (largest to smallest).
 Use the dropdown to change the sort.

-Also by default, only the latency percentile with the largest amount of change displays.
-You can change the sparkline charts to show more percentiles using the More ( ⋮ ) icon.
+Also by default, for each operation only the latency percentile with the largest amount of change displays.
+You can change the charts to show more percentiles using the More ( ⋮ ) icon.
+Box highlights the More icon showing the p50, p95, and p99 options.

 Change the reporting time period

 By default, the data shown is from the last 60 minutes.
-You can customize that time period using the dropdown.
+You can change that time period using the time picker.
 Use the < > controls to move backwards and forwards through time.
 You can view data from your retention window (default is three days).

 You can also zoom in on a time period by clicking and dragging over the time period you want a closer look at.
 The charts redraw to report on just the period you selected.